askchu/askchu/README.md

 ### Hi there 👋
-Hi there!

-Get ready to be blown away.
-I'm an inspiring self-taught web developer eager to learn new languages and design interactive responsive websites.
+I'm an inspiring self-taught web developer eager to learn new languages and design responsive interactive websites.

 I'm currently learning NodeJS, Express, MongoDB, React, JSON, SQL and NoSQL.

 <!--
 **askchu/askchu** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.